 You decide if you want them front and center on your website or on a dedicated page, displayed with a widget or built-in.
-You can even use them in your traditional advertising strategy by adding them to a brochure or on a billboard.
+You can even use them in your traditional advertising strategy by adding them to a field service brochure or on a billboard.
 However you decide to use reviews, it’s safe to say that your prospective customers will feel incentivized to find out more about you.

 If you want to boost your authenticity and have dedicated customers who trust you, then a brand ambassador can be a good option.
 Asking your reviewers to share their opinion on social media and tag you is quick, easy, and will earn you a lot of credibilities.